 In 1851, the Maine Law went into effect.
 It was officially titled “An Act for the Suppression of Drinking Houses and Tippling-Shops.”
 That was somewhat misleading.
 It prohibited both the production and sale of alcoholic beverages.
 The law made exceptions for industrial and medicinal alcohol.

 The law did not prohibit imported alcoholic beverages.
 That’s because of the Commerce Clause of the Constitution.
 Congress alone has the power to regulate trade with other nations and between the states.
 It had asserted that it was legal to import goods from foreign nations.
 Thus Maine could not prohibit the importation of alcohol.

 II.
 Neal Dow

 Governor John Hubbard signed the legislation into law.
 He was then called the Father of Prohibition.
-However, it was Neal Dow who energetically promoted the Act and pushed it through the legislature.
+But it was Neal Dow who wrote the law, promoted it, and pushed it through the legislature.
 It is Neal Dow whose name we associate with the Maine Law today.
 Hubbard is now only a footnote in history.

 Widespread bootlegging and other problems led to its repeal in 1858.
 The state replaced it with a law that simply limited sale of alcoholic beverages.
 Yet bootleggers continued to be a problem.
 But in 1885, Maine included prohibition in the state constitution.
 Of course, bootlegging continued.